What Other Parents Are Reading

 - At about 2 months, your baby may be taking 4-5 ounces (120-150 milliliters) at each feeding and the feedings may be every 3-4 hours.

-- At 4 months, your baby may be taking 4-6 ounces (120-180 milliliters), depending on the frequency of feedings and his or her size.
+- At 4 months, your baby may be taking 4-6 ounces (120-180 milliliters) at each feeding, depending on the frequency of feedings and his or her size.

-- By 6 months, your baby's formula intake can be between 24-32 ounces (720-950 milliliters).
+- By 6 months, your baby may be taking 6-8 ounces (180-230 milliliters) every 4 to 5 hours.
 This also depends on whether you've introduced any baby food.

 Why does my baby seem hungrier than usual?